I am able to live frugally on my meager earnings and my savings and still enjoy my hobbies of quilting and genealogy.

 You could pay for her internet service to make searching from home easier.

-A genealogist also needs a camera to record current history, take photos of old landmarks and headstones, and to record genealogy interviews.
-Please see How to Choose the Best Camera for Genealogists and Best Uses for a Camera for Genealogy.
+A genealogist also needs a camera to record current history, take photos of old landmarks and headstones, and record genealogy interviews.

 Here are some stocking stuffers that would be great for a family history buff or genealogist: